nbrugger-tgm/jitsu/GrammarFiles.md

 	 - Whitespace between the arrow and the name is allowed also bevore the arrow

 ## Example
+A full example (building a JSON parser) can be found here, a short one is bellow.
 Some of the tokens used are pseudocode

 ```java